 We all love to have beautiful photos of our furry friends.
 However, not all of us are completely sure of what we’re doing behind a camera.
-Don’t worry; we’ve put together these tips to help all pet owners take amazing photos of their best friends.
+Don’t worry; we’ve put together this guide to show you how to take good pictures of your pet!

 Luckily for many of us, smartphones make taking quality photos a lot easier.
 If you own a smartphone, make sure that the AI settings are switched on.
 This means that the camera will make automatic adjustments to take the best possible photo.